devinkr/js-dom/readme.md

 What are they?
 How are they similar?
 How are they different?

-Create a demo to showcase how you might use these and why they might be useful.
 Can we change the html inside of an element?

 **5. Dataset**